pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 ## Creating a Stream and the StreamManager Interface

-Pravega Stream names are organized within Scopes.
-A Scope acts as a namespace for Stream names; all Stream names are unique within their Scope.
-Therefore, a Stream is uniquely identified by the combination of its name and Scope.
-Developers can also define meaningful Scope names, such as "FactoryMachines" or "HRWebsitelogs", to effectively organize collections of Streams.
-For example, Scopes can be used to classify Streams by tenant (in a multi tenant environment), by department in an organization or by geographic location.

-Scopes and Streams are created and manipulated via the `StreamManager` interface to the Pravega Controller.
-An URI to any of the Pravega Controller instance(s) in your cluster is a must to create a `StreamManager` object.
+[Scopes](pravega-concepts.md#streams) and Streams are created and manipulated via the `StreamManager` interface to the Pravega Controller.
+An URI to any of the Pravega Controller instance(s) in your cluster is required to create a `StreamManager` object.
 In the setup for the `HelloWorld` sample applications, the `controllerURI` is configured as a command line parameter when the sample application is launched.